 - “About this result” Update

 - Product Review Update

 There are also unconfirmed updates that affected search rankings drastically.
 The effects include:

 - Historical low (since 2015) for featured snippets (February 2021)

 - Featured snippet recovery (March 2021)

 That’s it for the Google Algorithm Updates Summary for 2021.
-If Google releases a new update, we will also update this article accordingly.
-If you have questions regarding the algorithm updates, leave a comment below.
+If Google releases a new update, we will also extensively cover that as a new blog.
+If you have questions regarding the Google algorithm updates, leave a comment below.
 We’ll give an answer to them as soon as we can.